139bercy/pypel/README.md

 Log-level is read from the environment variable `PYPEL_LOGS`, and it defaults to `INFO`.

+#### Loader

+The `Loader` constructor takes the following parameters :

+- `es_conf`: Mandatory.
+The elasticsearch connection configuration.
+- `indice`: the indice in which to load.
+Will be appended the current date.
+- `time_freq`: `_%m_%Y` by default.
+A `strftime` format applied to the current date and appended to the indice name.
+- `overwrite`: `False` by default, if True, when loading into elasticsearch, the loader will trash and re-create the indice.

 ### Loading from the command line
 Pypel allows generating & loading from the command line by executing `pypel/main.py`. pypel.main takes several arguments :